 Example: "Today, let's begin with a clear understanding of 'sustainable development.'
 It refers to the practice of using resources in a way that meets the needs of the present without compromising the ability of future generations to meet their own needs."

-Opening with a contradiction can intrigue your audience by presenting two seemingly conflicting ideas or statements, which encourages them to explore the topic further and seek resolution.
+Opening with a contradiction can intrigue your audience by presenting two seemingly conflicting ideas or statements.
+This encourages them to explore the topic further and seek resolution.

 Example: "In a world where we often believe that 'time is money,' today, we'll explore a paradox – how sometimes, time spent without rushing can be the most valuable time of all."